HarshadRanganathan/helm-aws-external-dns/README.md

 3. Update the trust relationship of the IAM roles as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.

-This trust relationship allows pods with serviceaccount `external-dns-private-zone` in `platform` namespace to assume the role.
+For example, this trust relationship allows pods with serviceaccount `external-dns-private-zone` in `platform` namespace to assume the role.

 ```json
 {